Some open problems on multiple ergodic averages: Problems related to random sequences

-The next result was proved by M.~Boshernitzan \cite{Bos83} for mean convergence and by J.~Bourgain \cite{Bou88a} for pointwise convergence (see also \cite{RW95} for a nice exposition of these results). \begin{theorem*} If $n\sigma_n\to\infty$, then almost surely the following holds: for every invertible measure preserving system $(X,\X,\mu,T)$ and function $f\in L^\infty(\mu)$, the averages
+The next result was proved by M.~Boshernitzan \cite{Bos83} for mean convergence and by J.~Bourgain \cite{Bou88a} for pointwise convergence (see also \cite{RW95} for a nice exposition of these results). \begin{theorem*} If $n\sigma_n\to\infty$, then almost surely the following holds: For every system $(X,\X,\mu,T)$ and function $f\in L^\infty(\mu)$, the averages